 There are more than 130 professionally-run performing arts centres in Australia, located in metropolitan, regional and remote cities and towns.
 Several performing arts centres have, over many years, built strong, dynamic and consistent relationships with their local Indigenous communities and Indigenous artists.
 While at the other end of the spectrum, there are some who have not yet undertaken the most fundamental of Indigenous protocols – the welcome to, or acknowledgement of, country.

 The process of changing the values, behaviours and cultures of performing arts centres is challenging and takes time – not everyone is confident in how to start the process, who to connect with, how to make change internally with teams (boards, crew, front-of-house, administration, catering); how to sustain and continue to imbed change; how to evaluate impact and community benefit – even the most experienced performing arts centres grapple with some of these challenges.

 Performing Country is a four-year project that will focus on five key areas:

 1) transformation of behaviours within performing arts venues

 3) collaborative presentation outcomes

 5) re-envisioned cultural policy

-Performing Country is a partnership between BlakDance, Blackfulla Performing Arts Alliance, Performing Lines and the Australian Performing Arts Centres Association.
+Performing Country is a partnership between BlakDance, Blackfulla Performing Arts Alliance (BPAA), Performing Lines and Performing Arts Connections Australia (PAC).

-Performing Country will be led and developed with the advice and guidance of Indigenous communites, elders and performing arts experts.
+Performing Country will be led and developed with the advice and guidance of Indigenous communities, elders and performing arts experts.

 These BlakDance Goals inform all our projects: